Vivi Oktavia

-Vivi Oktavia Riski (born 7 March 1997) is an Indonesian footballer who plays as a midfielder for Asprov Babel and the Indonesia women's national team.
+Vivi Oktavia Riski (born 7 March 1997) is an Indonesian footballer who plays as a midfielder for Kelana United and the Indonesia women's national team.

 Club career

 Vivi has played for Persib Bandung and Asprov Babel in Indonesia.

+On 17 August 2025, it was officially announced that Vivi has signed with Kelana United in Malaysia National Women's League, joining fellow Indonesian Sheva Imut and Reva Octaviani in the squad.

 International career

 Vivi represented Indonesia at the 2022 AFC Women's Asian Cup.